codehsbooks/apjava/Programming-with-Karel/for-loops.md

 }
 ```

+A for loop is made up of three parts: the header, the curly braces, and the code inside of the curly braces.

 This piece of code says the variable `i` will start with the value 0.
-Then, as long as `i < count`, the code you want repeated will execute.
-The `i++` part specifies how `i` will change after every iteration.  `i++` means add one to the value of `i` after each time the program does everything between the curly braces.
-The flow chart below shows the flow of execution in a for loop.
+Then, as long as `i < count`, the code inside of the for loop will repeat.
+The `i++` part specifies how `i` will change every time after the code in the curly braces executes.  `i++` means add one to the value of `i` after each time through the loop.
+This is one way to control how many *iterations* through the for loopThe flow chart below shows the flow of execution in a for loop.

 ![](../static/karel/forLoopDiagram.png)